santiagosayshey/OMesh/README.md

 ## Setup

-Before proceeding, you need to clone the repo or download the ZIP file (already provided if you are making), then install the frontend dependencies:
+Before proceeding, you need to clone the repo or download the ZIP file (already provided if you are marking this assignment), then install the frontend dependencies:

 1. Cloning the Repository (only if you haven't already downloaded the ZIP)